Jiahuiqu/DBDENet/README.md

 # DBDENet
-If you use this code, please cite the following paper:
+If you find this code helpful, please kindly cite:

 @article{qu2021,
 title={A Dual-Branch Detail Extraction Network for Hyperspectral Pansharpening}, author={Jiahui Qu, ...},